-259 Marlborough was designed by Peabody and Stearns, architects, and built in 1884-1885 by M. C. Grant, mason, and William Wood, carpenter, as the home of Dr. James Clarke White, a physician and professor of dermatology at Harvard Medical School, and his wife, Martha Anna (Ellis) White.
+259 Marlborough was designed by Peabody and Stearns, architects, and built in 1884-1885 by Melville C. Grant, mason, and William Wood, carpenter, as the home of Dr. James Clarke White, a physician and professor of dermatology at Harvard Medical School, and his wife, Martha Anna (Ellis) White.
+He also maintained his medical office at the house.
 They previously had lived at 10 Park Square.

-The Whites’ three sons — McDonald Ellis White, Charles James White, and Perrin Ellis White — lived with them.
+The Whites’ three sons – McDonald Ellis White, Charles James White, and Perrin Ellis White – lived with them at 259 Marlborough.

 McDonald and Charles White continued to live at 259 Marlborough with their father.
 Perrin White appears to have moved in the mid-1880s.
 He married in October of 1890 to Caroline Louise Chapman; after their marriage, they lived in Riverside, California.